Computationally Efficient Simulation of Queues: The R Package queuecomputer: Benchmark

 \subsection{Method}

 The compare the computational efficiency of each package we compute the departure times from a $M/M/2/\infty/n/FCFS$ queueing system, with $\lambda = 1$ and $\mu = 1.\dot{1}$.
 To understand how $n$ affects computation time we repeat the experiment 100 times for n = $ 10^2, 10^3, 10^5$ and $10^6 $.
-We could only repeat the $n = 10^6$ experiment 10 times for \pkg{simmer} because of memory issues, we also repeat the experiment at $n = 10^7$ for \pkg{queuecomputer}.
+We also repeat the experiment at $n = 10^7$ for \pkg{queuecomputer}.
 We compare the median time taken for each combination of package and $n$.

 The simulation was conducted on a system with Intel (R) Core(TM) i7-6700 CPU @ 3.40GHz running Debian GNU/Linux.
-The version of \proglang{R} is 3.3.3 ``Another Canoe" with \pkg{simmer} version 3.6.1 and \pkg{queuecomputer} version 0.8.1.
-The version of \proglang{Python} is 3.4.2 with \pkg{simpy} module version 3.6.1.
+The version of \proglang{R} is 3.5.1 ``Feather spray" with \pkg{simmer} version 4.0.1 and \pkg{queuecomputer} version 0.8.3.
+The version of \proglang{Python} is 3.5.3 with \pkg{simpy} module version 3.0.11.

 To assess the computation time for \pkg{queuecomputer} and \pkg{simmer} we use the \code{microbenchmark} function from the \pkg{microbenchmark} package \citep{Rpkg_microbenchmark} with \code{time = 100} and compute the median.
 Full details can be found in the supplementary material.